-He had knowledge of hip-hop, aware of the genre and culture, but this advance copy sent by Bad Boy Records was his first, true taste of rap music, an experience he considers “The hardest thing I ever heard.”
-Coming from a punk rock background, the edgy, descriptive sincerity of Biggie Small’s lyricism on the surface revealed the darkness of a lifestyle full of drug dealers, gun totters, and street hustlers was a bit overwhelming.
-This was prior to “Juicy” being liberated to radio, before Biggie was a household name, David was hearing a classic before the acclaim while preparing to photograph a king before receiving the crown.
+McIntyre had knowledge of hip-hop, aware of the genre and culture, but this advance copy sent by Bad Boy Records was his first, true taste of rap music, an experience he considers “The hardest thing I ever heard.”
+Coming from a punk rock background, the edgy, descriptive sincerity of Biggie Smalls' lyricism on the surface revealed the darkness of a lifestyle full of drug dealers, gun totters, and street hustlers was a bit overwhelming.
+This was prior to “Juicy” being liberated to radio; before Biggie was a household name.
+McIntyre was listening to a classic before the acclaim while preparing to photograph a king before receiving the crown.

 “I became very curious in my little time spent with this man, how little I got to know him.
 It’s kind of weird, to spend three or four hours with a guy and then he blows up, becomes super famous, and through his work you get to know him more.
 There’s a little part of me that feels like it was a missed opportunity.
 There’s a part of me that feels a little guilty after the photo shoot, I should’ve taken the time to learn everything about him.
 Retroactively, through this campaign, with the right amount of success it will allow me to meet a lot of different voices, people that know him, fans that love his music, and speaking to the many people across different generations that are inspired by him.
 It’s not real guilt, it’s impossible to know everything about someone in a few hours but I was in the company of greatness and didn’t realize it at the time.
 These photographs are rather selfishly allowing people to open up about him.”